JuliaLang/julia/doc/stdlib/glpk.rst

     lp = GLPProb()
     param = GLPSimplexParam()

-and they are automatically destroyed by the grabage collector when no longer needed.
+and they are automatically destroyed by the garbage collector when no longer needed.

 2) setting the parameters to the solvers